 But what do you look for?
 And how often should these regular check ups happen?

 Luckily, Abila put together a handy dandy checklist to help you review and maintain your budget.

 Checkups should be held both monthly and quarterly

-To keep your budget healthy, it’s best to hold monthly and quarterly check up meetings.
+To keep the budget for your nonprofit organization healthy, it’s best to hold monthly and quarterly check up meetings.

 During monthly check ups, you should: